-Half of the Volt's powertrain consists of an electric motor with 150 horsepower and 273 lb-ft of torque and a 220-cell, 16 kWh lithium ion battery pack.
-This electric drive unit gives the Volt a 38-mile electric only range; if your commute or amount of daily driving is shorter than this distance, you could theoretically never have to put gas in the Volt, making it a financially and environmentally sensible car for customers with short-range driving needs.
+Half of the Volt's powertrain consists of a pair of electric motors that join forces to deliver 149 horsepower and 294 lb-ft. of torque, 192-cell, 18.4 kWh lithium-ion battery pack.
+This electric drive unit gives the Volt a 53-mile electric-only range; if your commute or amount of daily driving is shorter than this distance, you could theoretically never have to put gas in the Volt, making it a financially and environmentally sensible car for customers with short-range driving needs.

-However, when the Volt is driven for more than 38 miles, the other half of its powertrain comes into play - a 1.4-liter gasoline engine that fires up to recharge the batteries and send power to the wheels under certain high-speed driving conditions.
-With the gas engine running, the Volt is rated at 35 mpg in the city and 40 mpg on the highway - decent, but not spectacular numbers in comparison to normal hybrid vehicles, which often average in the mid fourties.
-Still, having the gasoline engine gives the Volt a useful total range of 380 miles before needing to fill up or recharge the batteries.
+However, when the Volt is driven for more than 53 miles, the other half of its powertrain comes into play - a 101-horsepower 1.5-liter gasoline engine that fires up to recharge the batteries and send power to the front wheels under certain high-speed conditions.
+With the gas engine running, the Volt is rated at 42 mpg in a combined cycle.
+That's decent, but it's not spectacular.
+Still, the gasoline engine gives the Volt a useful total range of 420 miles before needing to fill up or recharge the batteries.

 The Volt's hatchback design is useful for loading cargo, but the trunk area only contains 10.6 cubic feet of stowage space - a function of space taken up by the battery pack as well as the car's sloping roofline.

 The Volt is available in two trim levels called LT and Premium, respectively.